A smiling blonde woman with big glasses, wearing a light blue top with white patterns, posing against a blue background.

 At the heart of my practice is a belief in the healing power of connection, joy, and meeting each client exactly where they are.
 I honor that every healing journey is unique, and I would be truly honored to walk alongside you.
 Our sessions might include breathwork, movement-based activities, art-making, coping strategies, and elements of dialectical and cognitive behavioral therapy—whatever best supports your growth and goals.

 I earned my bachelor’s degree in psychology from UConn and my master’s in Clinical Mental Health Counseling with a specialization in Dance Movement Therapy from Lesley University.
 I am a registered dance movement therapist (R-DMT) and currently working toward board certification.
+I am also certified in perinatal mental health (PMH-C).
 My background includes work in pediatric palliative care and clinical therapy roles in both partial hospitalization and intensive outpatient programs.

 Outside of my work as a therapist, I love spending time with my family and my wonderfully chatty cat, Doris.
 I’m a lifelong tap dance enthusiast and still enjoy teaching tap to adults and seniors.
 Kitchen dance parties are my favorite way to unwind and bring in joy!